PaddlePaddle/Paddle/paddle/framework/net_design.md

 ## Compatibility with RNN

-Benefit from the decoupling of `PlainNet.Run` and `Scope`, `PlainNet` is compatible with future RNN design, for example we can implement a simple recurrent neural network as followed
+Benefitting from the decoupling of `PlainNet.Run` and `Scope`, `PlainNet` is compatible with future RNN design, for example we can implement a simple recurrent neural network as follows

 ```c++
 // copy some `vars` form `source` to `target`